Solving the Advent of Code 2022 calendar using my own programming language, santa-lang

 let parse_jet_pattern = split("") >> map(|d| if d == "<" { [0, -1] } else { [0, 1] }) >> cycle;

-Removing boilerplate with Sequence transformations
+Removing Boilerplate with Sequence Transformations

+One aspect of the initial language design phase was the importance of map, filter, fold, and reduce to transform sequences due to the omission of typical stateful looping constructs.
 I rely heavily on these primitives in daily development, and how they abstract away boilerplate code and the intricacies of looping and branching into commonly agreed/understood behaviours.
+The ability to perform such transformations over both finite and infinite sequences was very useful.

 let cycle_state = iterate(drop_rock, [jets, rocks, {}])